ximeng96/Iterative_method_for_vehicle_trajectories_reconstruction/README.md

 # An iterative method for correcting and smoothing vehicle trajectories based on first principles

 The dataset includes processed trajectory data of vehicles moving at the NGSIM I80 site during 4:00pm to 4:15pm.
-We focus on the longitudinal vehicle trajectories and offer an approach designed based on the basic principles of road traffic.
+We focus on the longitudinal vehicle trajectories and offer an iterative method to reconstruct them.

 #  Method application with the NGSIM data
 ## Calibration with sample trajectories on freeways and urban arterials